 So let’s get started.

 Like all things, preparation is key.
-It’s super important to look at the big picture before you get into the nitty gritty, and to think about how you use your bathroom spaces.
+It’s super important to look at the big picture and think about how you use your bathroom spaces.
 So even if you’re tempted, don’t skip this step.

-- Now decide how things will work within each one of these spaces.
-I have the following in my main drawer.
+Now decide how things will work within each one of these spaces.
+For example, I have the following in my main drawer.

 - Make up